 Murals depicting mounted horse messengers and hunters from the tombs at Jiayuguan, Gansu, c.
 3rd century CE

-Drawing on archaeological science, Indigenous perspectives, ancient DNA, and new research from Mongolia to the Great Plains and beyond, Taylor guides readers through the major discoveries that have placed the horse at the origins of globalization, trade, biological exchange, and social inequality.
+Drawing on Indigenous perspectives, ancient DNA, and new research from Mongolia to the Great Plains and beyond, Taylor guides readers through the major discoveries that have placed the horse at the origins of globalization, trade, biological exchange, and social inequality.
 Hoof Beats transforms our understanding of both horses and humanity's ancient past and asks us to consider what our relationship with horses means for the future of humanity and the world around us.

 • "Working on three continents with geneticists, historians, anthropologists, and Indigenous people, William Taylor has been pursuing for more than a decade the story of how people and horses came together.
 This is a crisp, thoughtful survey of one of the most exciting new areas in the study of the human past, unraveling the secrets of one of our species’ oldest, deepest, and most essential relationships."